 You can either set up your VPN connection on a compatible router or use Smart DNS proxies to unblock geo-restricted channels instead.
 BulletVPN is one of the few VPNs which offer their users a Smart DNS proxy service at no extra cost.

 Smart DNS works in a different way.
-First, it doesn’t change your IP to fake your location.
-Instead, it reroutes some of your traffic that gives away your whereabouts.
-So, alongside having access to restricted content, you’ll be able to watch your local channels at the same time.
+First, it doesn’t change the user’s IP to fake their location.
+Instead, it reroutes some of the traffic that gives away their whereabouts.
+So, alongside having access to restricted content, users will be able to watch their local channels at the same time.

-Keep in mind that while Smart DNS does allow you to get around geo-restrictions, it does not hide your IP address or encrypt your Internet traffic.
+Keep in mind that while Smart DNS does allow streamers to get around geo-restrictions, it does not hide their IP address nor does it encrypt their Internet traffic.
 Lack of encryption has both ups and downs.

-You will be lacking the extra layer of protection.
-However, you’ll also be streaming content with minimal speed loss.
-So, if you’re a frequent streamer, BulletVPN’s Smart DNS feature is what you need.
+Users will be lacking the extra layer of protection.
+However, they’ll also be streaming content with minimal speed loss.
+So, if you’re a frequent streamer, BulletVPN’s Smart DNS feature a great option for you.